Food

 Okra

 is excellent sautéed or fried.
-Very young, tender
+Very young,

-in place of eggplant in many recipes.
-Use it raw in
+can be used in place of eggplant in many recipes.

-salads.
-Avoid long cooking times unless you are making
+Use it raw in salads.
+Avoid long cooking times unless

-soups, stews or gumbo.
+you are making soups, stews or gumbo.

 When

-the pods are cut, they exude a mucilaginous (thick and
+the pods are cut, they exude a mucilaginous (thick

-and soups, especially Créole Gumbo.
-The flavor
+stews and soups, especially Créole Gumbo.
+The

-blends well with acid foods such as tomatoes.
+flavor blends well with acid foods such as tomatoes.

 Remember,